 It is never too late to get effective manual therapy treatment for PGP.
 If you have been unable to find an experienced manual therapist, please visit our Recommended Practitioners page or contact us for more information.

-In addition to the suggestions listed above, you may find it helpful to discuss a phased return to work with your employer following your maternity leave, to enable you to seek the correct treatment and allow you time to rest your pelvis and manage your work and family life between treatments.
+You may find it helpful to discuss a phased return to work with your employer following your maternity leave.
+This can enable you to get the correct treatment and allow you time to rest your pelvis and manage your work and family life between treatments.

 It is illegal to be discriminated against or made redundant because you are pregnant, but the legislation in this area is complex.
 If you feel that you are not receiving the right support from your employer, you can seek expert advice from your work trade union, your local Citizens Advice or Working Families.

 There are several charities that advocate for maternal rights in relation to employment.

 Maternity Action offers information and an advice line to help you understand your rights at work.

 Pregnant then Screwed campaigns for the rights of pregnant women and mothers.
 They offer advice on employment rights and can provide mentors for people going through tribunals at work.